If you are unprepared or desperate, entering a new market can kill your business. Deep pockets won’t always save you either.

 Remember Target expanding into Canada back in 2013?
 They had deep pockets and resources.
 Then after a series of missteps, they pulled out roughly two years later, incurring financial losses in the billions.

 Target Canada made a lot of mistakes starting with an overly enthusiastic management team who didn’t believe it could fail.
 Entrenched and established competitors saw them coming and made competitive improvements ahead of Target’s launch.
 They didn’t bother to understand the market and how it differed from the US.
-They rushed to build out their supply chain and distribution systems.
-They implemented new technology.
+Then they rushed to build out their supply chain and distribution systems.
+Target implemented new technology.
 They didn’t test and build on success before the bigger push.
 Their culture was not one where anyone on the team could pull the cord and stop implementation without fear.
 They went full out and failed.

 Ultimately, they had a poor strategy, plan, and then failed on execution.
 You can’t always just work harder and push through.
 Deep pockets and years of experience do not guarantee success in a new market.